They are the true sons of the soil.

 Also known as the ‘King of spices’, an average of 500 kgs of pepper is produced annually in the plantation.
 Read more

-About After the rains Resort.
+After the Rains

 The Wayanad Ramayana